Last updated: May 3, 2026

 - What it is: a statewide homestead exclusion for a qualifying disabled veteran or an eligible surviving spouse.

-- Who can get it: a veteran with an honorable or under honorable conditions discharge and a permanent, total service-connected disability, or a never-remarried surviving spouse who meets the state rules.
+- Who can get it: a veteran with an honorable or under honorable conditions discharge and a permanent, total service-connected disability, or a never-remarried surviving spouse who meets state rules.

 - How it helps: it excludes up to the first $45,000 of appraised value.
 There is no age limit and no income limit.